soasme/PeppaPEG/README.md

 In this example, we'll create a grammar with one literal rule matching "Hello World", and let the grammar parse the string "Hello World".

-Struct `P4_Grammar` represents a grammar of many PEG rules.
+In Peppa PEG, we always start with the struct `P4_Grammar`, which represents a grammar of many PEG rules.

-You can create such a data structure using `P4_CreateGrammar`.
+We can create such a data structure using `P4_CreateGrammar`.

 ```c
 P4_Grammar* grammar = P4_CreateGrammar();
 ```

 Each PEG rule is a `P4_Expression` struct.

-* Function `P4_CreateLiteral` creates a literal rule.
-The parameter `true` indicates the rule being case sensitive.
+For example, function `P4_CreateLiteral` creates a case-insensitive literal rule.

 ```c
 P4_Expression* rule = P4_CreateLiteral("Hello World", false);
 ```

-Once done, associate the rule with an integer ID to the grammar.
+Once done, add the rule to the grammar with an integer ID.
+The ID should be greater than 0.

 ```c
 # define HW_ID 1